The Potty Gardener with Vigoroot magic for Beginners

-Without any April showers I hope that you are not forgetting to look after any plants in pots and making sure that they get enough water to reach their roots.
+Without any April showers I hope that you are not forgetting to look after any plants in pots.
+It is important to make sure that they get enough water to reach their roots.
 Be careful not to fill your boots as I did posing for my photo!
-I have been told to pay particular attention to watering my recently potted herbs that are growing outside the back door in a Vigoroot herb planter.
+I have been told to pay particular attention to watering my recently potted herbs.
+They are growing outside the back door in a Vigoroot herb planter.
 Plants in Vigoroot pots need more water to support their vigorous growth.

 According to Grandpa Haxnicks, Jack started off his beanstalk in a Vigoroot pot.
 Apparently the healthy strong roots and abundant growth of his beanstalk were a direct result of growing it in a pot made of a fabulous felty fabric called Vigoroot.
 Hmmmm Whilst I do have my doubts about the truth of some of this tale (Grandpa Haxnicks does have a rather long nose), I do believe, as do many green fingered, (short nosed) scientists that growing plants in a pot made of a porous fabric like Vigoroot gives you stronger, healthier plants.

 What happens in these pots is a process called 'air pruning'.
-As I understand it 'air pruning' is not, as I first suspected, the gardener's equivalent to air guitar, but rather a clever process that changes the way the roots form, giving healthier, more vigorous roots that won't grow too long or result in a 'pot bound' plant.
+As I understand it 'air pruning' is not, as I first suspected, the gardener's equivalent to air guitar.
+But rather a clever process that changes the way the roots form, giving healthier, more vigorous roots.
+They won't grow too long or result in a 'pot bound' plant.
 So what you get is a larger, healthier potted plant.

 Vigoroot Herb Planter